-The Ultimate Ranking Of The Best Fried Chicken Chains
+The Best Fried Chicken Chains Ranked By Crunch And Flavor

 Fried chicken is so ubiquitous in the United States that you can find it at pretty much any restaurant in the country.
 Even fast food chains that don't specialize in fried chicken have it in some form on the menu.
-If you've landed here, though, odds are you are looking for the best of the best.
-We've looked at feedback from diners at 13 fried chicken chains, tried many ourselves, and ranked them from best to worst based on which ones are most likely to satisfy that craving for salty, crunchy chicken.
+If you've landed here, though, you're looking for the best of the best.
+We've looked at feedback from diners at the top fried chicken chains, tried many ourselves, and ranked them from best to worst based on which ones are most likely to satisfy that craving for salty, crunchy chicken.

 According to the South Florida Reporter, Americans consume 8 billion chickens per year, which is the equivalent of 80 pounds of chicken per person.
-Not all of that is fried, mind you, but in the world of fast food, this is the most common option you'll find — and the most reliable too.
+We love it at picnics, birthdays, and even the next day — leftover fried chicken has all kinds of uses.
+In the world of fast food, this dish is the most common option you'll find — and the most reliable too.
 That being said, it's easy to mess up fried chicken.
 Skimping on the seasoning or salt or not having the proper batter that will crisp up just right can doom a piece of fried chicken.
 A piece of white meat chicken can be golden brown, but if it's dry on the inside, it's hard to recommend.
 We took all of these factors and more into account when deciding how to rank these chains.

 Based on our own personal experiences as foodies, professional reviews by food critics and journalists, and content creator and influencer reactions, we've established the ultimate ranking of the best fried chicken chains in the country.